Scott Palter

 Daniel Scott Palter (died February 17, 2020) was a game designer who worked primarily on wargames and role-playing games.

 Early life and education

 Palter was educated at Dartmouth, where he obtained a Bachelor of Arts, and from Stanford where he obtained a JD in 1972.
-He joined the New York State Bar before working at his family's company, Bucci Imports, an importer of Italian clothing and accessories.
+He joined the New York State Bar before working at his family's company, Bucci Imports, an importer of Italian shoes and accessories.
 Prior to founding West End Games, Palter was also involved in the playtesting of wargames for several publishers, such as Simulation Publications, the RAND Corporation, Morningside Games, among others.